Bachelor of Science in Applied Computing

 Pre-Engineering

 Students not admitted directly to the School of Engineering and their department but who are admissible to the university may be admitted to the College of Liberal Arts and Sciences as an pre-engineering student.
-They can later re-apply to the School of Engineering during the semester they are completing the admission requirements for transfer students.
+They can later re-apply to the School of Engineering during the semester they are completing the admission requirements for current students at KU.

 Transfer Student Admission Standards to the School of Engineering